 - Irony: The Space Marines are supposed to be the pinnacle of human brilliance and held up as such by the Imperium.
 They're made excellent by cybernetic and genetic enhancement Body Horror so thorough that they can barely be considered humans anymore, and they possess a wealth of decidedly inhuman abilities like being able to absorb memories by eating brain matter and being able to fight unimpeded after having half their faces melted off by a plasma shot.

 - Jack-of-All-Trades: Both Space Marines individually and their army as a whole are good at practically everything with no particular deficiencies when it comes to combat and warfare, translating into their stats being generally balanced across the board in gameplay terms.
 They are often seen as the best army for beginners as a result, as there is no one area where they are notably weak, other than (arguably) their lack of numbers (ameliorated somewhat by their high toughness and good armour save).

 - The Juggernaut: Land Raiders are exceptionally tough and are the hardiest tanks the Astartes have in their armories.
-In-game, Land Raiders are one of the only vehicles in the entire game to have Armour 14 on all sides, making them very difficult to bring down.
+In-game, all Land Raider variants have 16 wounds and are the only Astartes tanks with a 2+ armor save.

 - Neural Implanting: Astartes chapters typically make heavy use of hypno-indoctrination, implanting knowledge into Marines during meditation-induced fugues.